 Can I do yoga without a mat?
 Exploring the roots of yoga 5000 years ago, mats were absent, highlighting the historical practice sans mats.
 Standing poses find their ground without mats, yet caution prevails on slippery floors.
 For seated tranquility, grassy lawns or carpets replace traditional mats, emphasizing the health benefits observed by early practitioners.
 I’ve experienced the mat’s role in balance, but alternatives abound – old t-shirts, rugs, and towels offer sweat-absorbent, cost-effective solutions.
 Discovering the essence of yoga on grass lawns, woven blankets, or even gripping socks, the journey unfolds with choices for every yogi.

-But I learned a lot about the importance of yoga mats from this experience.
+I used to do yoga since I was just 8 years old and I learned a lot about the importance of yoga mats from this experience.
 A proper mat helps yogis maintain their balance and provides them with comfort as they practice on floors, grass, or other surfaces.
-In addition to having a good mat, you need yourself in order to practice properly.
+In addition to having a good mat, you need yourself to practice properly.

 Yoga Mat Alternatives

 Yoga mats can be an expensive purchase.
 To avoid spending so much money on a mat, there are many alternatives to the traditional yoga mat.

 Yoga mats are changing and improved over the years.
 Some of these options are easily found in or around your homes, including things like old t-shirts for padding your feet or empty toilet paper rolls wrapped in sticky tape.
 Some alternatives are vegan and environmentally friendly as well!